dimx1994/iou/README.md

 make docker-push
 ```

-Then if you deploy to Kubernetes, then you could write pipelines to deploy to staging/prod environments.
+Then, if you're deploying to Kubernetes, you can write pipelines to deploy to staging/prod environments.
 These pipelines should create all needed resources in Kubernetes(or update the docker tag you got in the previous step to the Deployment):
 Deployments, Ingresses, Secrets, etc.